SasView/sasview.github.io/help.md

 *   _'I love such amazing software so much.
 It help our researches a lot.'_ - Po-Wei
 *   _'Thanks for a great piece of software!'_ - Birte
 *   _'I want to thank you for your amazing software - I could not manage my PhD without it'_ - Martina
+*   _'Thank you very much for providing us with this very useful tool, SasView.'_ - Zhou
+*   _'I really like SasView!
+It is very user friendly and straight forward.'_ - Stefanie

 ### Other Resources